JulianaSilvaRossi/JulianaSilvaRossi/README.md

-# Olá, sou Juliana Rossi, bem vindo ao meu GitHub 👋
+# Hello, I'm Juliana Rossi, welcome to my GitHub 👋

-## Engenheira de Qualidade de Software 😍
+## Software Quality Engineer 😍

-Desde 2014 atuo na área de testes de software, sou pós graduada em Engenharia de Qualidade, certificada CTFL-AT (Certified Tester Foundation Level, Agile Tester) dentre outras!
-Tenho experiência com testes web e API automatizados.
-Atuo com desenvolvimento e implantação de testes automatizados com Robot Framework e Continuous Testing.
+Since 2014 I have worked in the software testing area, I have a postgraduate degree in Quality Engineering, certified CTFL-AT (Certified Tester Foundation Level, Agile Tester), AZ-900, among others!
+I have experience with automated Web and API testing.
+I work with the development and implementation of automated tests with Robot Framework and Continuous Testing.

 ## Tecnologias
 <div>